bigladder/btwxt/docs/discussion.md

     <img width="50%" src="./figs/fig_2D_cubic_pic1.png">
 </p>

 As for the 2-D linear case, the coefficient for each vertex is the product of the coefficients computed for each axis, separately.
-Therefore, we first find the $2\cdot4=8$ single-axis coefficients, then we evaluate each of the $4^2=16$ pair products, which are the weighting coefficients for the 2-D vertices.
+Therefore, we first find the $2\cdot4=8$ single-axis coefficients, then we evaluate each of the $4^2=16$ pair products, which are the combined weighting factors for the 2-D vertices.

-For example, let us label the coefficients for axis-0 as u<sub>i</sub>.
+For example, let us label the weighting factors for axis-0 as u<sub>i</sub>.
 Those for axis-1 we will label as  v<sub>j</sub>.
-Then the weighting coefficient for vetex i,j is given by w<sub>i,j</sub>= u<sub>i</sub> $\cdot$ v<sub>j</sub>
+Then the combined weighting factor for vetex i,j is given by w<sub>i,j</sub>= u<sub>i</sub> $\cdot$ v<sub>j</sub>

 <p align="center">
     <img width="50%" src="./figs/fig_2D_cubic_pic2.png">
 </p>

 Again, the extension to the N-D case is straightforward.
 If cubic interpolation is applied to all axes, a hypercube about each queried coordinate will contain 4<sup>N</sup> vertices.
 There are four coefficients along each axis, and 4N total.
-Each vertex is weighted by the product among all axes of the weight factors for each axis.
+Each vertex is weighted by the product among all axes of the weighting factors for each axis.

 Pseudocode for the described algorithm is listed below.